-+28,500

-IN SPAIN (excluding Catalonia)

-+6,600
+58%

+90%

+71%

+70%

+STUDY AND WORK AT

+ARE STUDYING FOR PROFESSIONAL IMPROVEMENT

-IN THE REST OF THE WORLD
+WORK IN THE PRIVATE SECTOR

+THE SAME TIME

+WOMEN

 These figures do not include UOC Corporate students

-Countries where the most UOC students live (excluding Spain and Catalonia): Ecuador, Colombia, Germany, Andorra and the United Kingdom

-04
+Figures from the 2021/2022 academic year

+38%

+AGED 25-34

+50% CHOOSE THE UOC BECAUSE IT LETS THEM COMBINE WORK AND STUDY

+2,072 STUDENTS WITH DISABILITIES

+dP

 A university that provides lifelong learning

 The UOC trains professionals with a capacity for transformation through its degree programmes and lifelong learning initiatives, and by creating innovative learning experiences for companies and institutions.

 A range of study options in touch with future professions We want to prepare citizens for the world they will live in and not for the past of previous generations, offering lifelong learning that meets the ever-changing needs of society.
 We do this with programmes tailored to all stages of people's lives and careers.
-The catalogue of official programmes for the 2021-2022 academic year included 26 bachelor's degrees, 53 master's degrees and 8 doctoral programmes, all accredited by quality agencies and in line with the standards of the European university system.
+The catalogue of official programmes for the 20221-2023 academic year included 28 bachelor's degrees, 53 master's degrees and 8 doctoral programmes, all accredited by quality agencies and in line with the standards of the European university system.
 It also included UOC-certified master's degrees, UOC-certified postgraduate programmes, specialization courses, profession-focused specializations, professional development programmes, summer seminars, advanced-level vocational training programmes, and open courses.
 Additionally, tailor-made solutions are offered for companies.
 UOC Corporate helps organizations develop the growth of their professionals; it offers tailor-made training programmes and creates innovative, high-impact learning experiences that allow them to grow on a personal level, improve their competitiveness and transform the culture of the organizations in which they work.

-Figures from the 2020/2021 academic year

 - Arts and Humanities

-- Information and Communication Sciences
+Information and Communication Sciences

 - Health Sciences

 - Law and Political Science

 - Economics and Business

 - Computer Science, Multimedia and Telecommunications

 - Psychology and Education Sciences

-COURSES, SPECIALIZATIONS AND PROFESSIONAL EVELOPMENT PROGRAMMES

-Course catalogue for the 2021-2022 academic year
+university that provides lifelong learning

+\triangleleft

-Solutions to open up professional prospects Lifelong learning is study that goes beyond university education: it is designed to support people throughout their lives, in accordance with their personal and professional needs.
+Solutions to open up professional prospects

+Lifelong learning is study that goes beyond university education: it is designed to support people throughout their lives, in accordance with their personal and professional needs.

 Examples include the university entrance exam preparation course for students over 25, language courses, continuing development programmes and the UOC's partnership with the Jesuïtes Educació Foundation's online vocational training project.
 This academic year has also seen the introduction of open master's degrees, an adaptable and customizable study option.
 They have been created to meet the professional and personal needs of people and organizations, encouraging students' ability to adapt with learning pathways that combine various disciplines.
 Developing professional skills Professional development programmes offer students the chance to gain university knowledge and professional skills for immediate application.
 They are short, profession-focussed immersive experiences.
-With these training courses students can strengthen their professional skills in the most sought-after subject areas with the support of experts who are active in the field.
-These short, intensive courses are designed to efficiently improve the professional development of their students.
+The UOC has an Employment Analysis and Surveillance unit which monitors the job market in order to make sure that the university's programmes and courses are relevant to occupations in all its fields of study.
+With this focus and with guidance from experts who are professionally active in their fields, students on UOC programmes can strengthen their knowledge in the areas that are most in demand.